 What is Palm Sunday?

-The Meaning of Palm Sunday
+The Meaning and History of Palm Sunday

 Palm Sunday commemorates the triumphal entry of Jesus into Jerusalem, where he would be crucified five days later.
 According to the Gospels, Jesus rode into town on a donkey as exuberant crowds hailed him as the Messiah and spread out palm branches and cloaks in his path.